-Muslims call for French goods boycott to protest caricatures - Up News Info
+Muslims Call for French Goods Boycott to Protest Caricatures - Up News Info

 While many Muslims lament the expectation that they must condemn terrorist attacks they see as having nothing to do with Islam or its values, the general secretariat of the 57-nation Organization of Islamic Cooperation was among several bodies and groups that have denounced the killing.

-Some intellectuals in the Muslim world have questioned those who are only outraged by the cartoons: Diana Moukalled, a Lebanese writer and co-editor of the independent Daraj news site, criticized how some people appear to be more offended by the cartoons than by the beheading of the French teacher.
+The dispute is also creating debate within the Muslim world.
+Diana Moukalled, a Lebanese writer and co-editor of the independent Daraj news site, criticized how some people appear to be more offended by the cartoons than by the beheading of the French teacher.

 Muslim scholars have condemned the caricatures, but some also sought to curb swelling anger.